 It mitigates the stress response we have to situations we feel or think of as stressful-

-these days those situations are not necessarily life threatening, - deadlines, traffic, relationship issues, and so on and on.... as opposed to being eaten by a predator, but like our ancestors, our bodies react as if they are life threatening, and our body is flooded with stress hormones.
+these days those situations are not necessarily life threatening, - work deadlines, traffic, relationship issues, and so on, and on.... as opposed to being eaten by a predator!
+But, like our ancestors, our bodies react as if they are life threatening, and our body is flooded with stress hormones.
 If this on- going, it can have a detrimental effect on our health, and weaken our immune system.

-Deep abdominal breathing- with the abdomen expanding on the inhalation, and falling back on the exhalation, activates our 'Rest and Digest' - parasympathetic side of our nervous system, rather than our 'Fight and Flight or Freeze' - sympathetic side.
+Deep abdominal breathing- with the abdomen expanding on the inhalation, and falling back on the exhalation, activates our 'Rest and Digest' - parasympathetic side of our nervous system, rather than our 'Fight or Flight' - sympathetic side.

-When 'Fight and Flight or Freeze' is activated blood is pumped away from the organs to the arms and legs in order to run or fight, one reason why stress may cause issues with your digestion amongst other things.
+When 'Fight or Flight' is activated blood is pumped away from the organs to the arms and legs in order to run or fight, one reason why stress may cause issues with your digestion amongst other things.

-How simple it is can be to breathe fully and reap the benefits for our body, mind and therefore quality of life.
-And yet it can also be hard to remember, especially as our breathing tends to become shallow and sometimes held when we are stressed.
+How simple it can be to breathe fully and reap the benefits for our body, mind and therefore quality of life.
+And yet it can also be hard to remember, especially as our breathing tends to become shallow, and sometimes held, when we are stressed.

 'Ha ki Roto, Ha ki Waho' - 'breathe in and breathe out'- is a wonderful mantra to incorporate with the breath.